hyperledger-labs/hyperledger-labs.github.io/labs/PerformanceSandBox.md

 It will extend existing PSWG published paper with monitoring and open telemetry.
 As the right side in the above figure, we can see the performance test model published in previously by PSWG, with SUT, traffic generator and observers.

 ## Flexible is considered and discussed:
 - Migration from Kind to other k8s platform.
-In this project, we will use k8s as infrastructure, hence it is easy to migrate to any other k8s based infrastructure.
+In this lab, we will use k8s as infrastructure, hence it is easy to migrate to any other k8s based infrastructure.
 - Replace with other blockchain system from Fabric to others.
 So far, the POC and demos been made base on Hyperledger Fabric, as the orange area shows the blockchain system, can be replaced with any kind of blockchain system you wanted.
 - Traffic generator, so far deployed demo with Tape, as it is k8s development.
 It can be replaced with Caliper or Jmeter.
 Tape is a sample performance tool for Hyperledger Fabric without SDK(close to blockchain network itself).
 Caliper is based on Hyperledger Fabric SDK(more close to application level).
 For Jmeter, assuming you expose RESTFUL endpoint to enduser.
 You may need use Jmeter to create traffic as end to end performance research.
 - Size of SUT, you are able to scale the size for SUT, as it is blockchain based on k8s.